 Click here for maps/directions

-We run loads of different events and formats, for example practice sessions, grand prix, endurance, iron man, etc. We run events for corporate customers, children's parties and stag and hen parties.
+We run loads of different events and formats, for example practice sessions, grand prix, endurance, family tracks, 1-2-1's, etc. We run events for corporate customers, children's parties and stag and hen parties.
 We also host charity nights and fundraisers and we can customise/bespoke an event to your exact needs.

 You can check out our full race programme here or contact us for full info.

+On your first visit you will require a race licence.
+These cost £4 and you will also get your own balaclavas to keep and reuse.
+If you already have a balaclava or will be using your own helmet then the race licence is £2 Racing Licences last 12 months, after this time you will need to renew your licence.
 It depends on the type of event you want.
-Our practice sessions start at £22 for 20 minutes of track time.
+Our practice sessions start at £27 for 20 minutes of track time.
 See our Full Race Programme for a full range of event types and prices.

-No, not normally.
+No, not normally unless it is a pre-booked family track event.
 For safety reasons kids and adults do not compete on the track at the same time.
 The adult karts are more powerful than the kids' karts, which means there is a big speed differential.
 It also means that lap times wouldn't be fair.

 Yes, if you are using one of our helmets, a balaclava must be worn under the helmet.
-We provide free paper ones or you can purchase a cotton race balaclava for £3.
+You can purchase your very own Team Karting cotton race balaclava for £3.

 Yes, we’re happy for you to bring your own crash helmet, provided it meets or exceeds British and European standards, is free from cracks or other defects and has a clear visor.
 Open face helmets and dark visors are not allowed.

 You will need flat shoes or trainers.
-Boots, high-heels or shoes with very soft soles are not suitable footwear.
+Boots or high-heeled shoes are not suitable footwear.
 We’ll provide you with a race suit, gloves and a helmet but you should wear sensible clothing.
 You won’t need to undress – the race suit goes over the top of your clothes.
 Remember that karting tracks are often very cold places, so we recommend you bring a coat and some layers with you, especially when spectating.

 An awesome one.
 It’s indoors and it’s 100% tarmac.
 That means you won’t be slipping and sliding around on shiny concrete like you do at other tracks, this is the real deal.
 Tarmac is the ultimate karting experience.
 Our track is also very exciting, with some very fast straights, tight corners and challenging bends.
 You won’t coast to victory on our track – you need to earn your place on the podium!